Dev-Wadej/CBC-Hostel-Web-App/README.md

 # CBC-Hostel-Web-App
 ### Project Purpose
-This project was made
+This project was made is to design an application which enables easy handling of data regarding the hostels.
+The main objectives of this application is to maintain and manage the hostels information easily, to avoid complexity, to reduce time and human effort in data processing and maintaining the admin and students' information.
+This project deals with the problems of managing a hostel and avoids the problems which occur when carried manually.
 ### Contributors
 * Akinosi Eniola
 * Oketola Samuel
 ### Basic Structure
-1. Landing Page
+* Landing Page
-2. Company's Page
+* Company's Page
-3. Hostel's Page
+* Hostel's Page
-4. User login and signup page
+* User login and signup page
-5. User dashboard
+* User dashboard page
-6. Appointment page
+* Appointment page
-7. Terms and coditions page
+* Terms and coditions page
 ### Sections Maintained
 * Header(navigation and logo)

-### Landing Page#
+### Landing Page
 The landing page contains the basic details of the company.
 These includes:
 * About
 * Hostels